The American Board of Electrodiagnostic Specialties

 Both FABES® and the term Fellow of the American Board of Electrodiagnostic Specialties® are federally protected and trademarked terms to describe the highest level of certification by the ABES.

 Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.
 Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.

 The ABES requires that throughout the initial certification and maintenance of certification processes, fellows must have a valid, unexpired, and unencumbered license to practice a primary care discipline in their jurisdiction.
 Should the provider have a lapse of their license to practice, or have it encumbered for any reason, it is the provider’s responsibility to report that information to the ACFN.
-Failure to report license expiration or encumbrance may result in removal from registry and/or denial for renewal of credentialing.
+Failure to report license expiration or encumbrance may result in removal from the registry and/or denial for renewal of credentials.

 Certificate of Qualification – CABES®

 CABES®: Certificate-Holder of the American Board of Electrodiagnostic Specialties® are federally protected and trademarked terms to describe an individual that has met the criteria set forth by the ACFN and the ABES to hold a certificate of qualification.

 Certificate of Qualification holders must have completed a minimum of 250 hours in Electrodiagnostic Specialties, have successfully passed an ACFN administered, approved, and psychometrically-validated board examination, but do not meet all of the criteria set forth by the ACFN to be a FABES.
 Often these individuals are assistants to health care providers or practice in a discipline that is not eligible for a Fellowship per the ACFN bylaws, such as Occupational Therapy, Speech Therapy, Social Workers, Case Managers, etc.